TylerR909/solace-interview/DISCUSSION.md

 - `drizzle-orm` is up to 0.43.1 now but this is on 0.32.1.
 Upgrading could unlock the `casing: "snake_case"` config to reduce `firstName: text("first_name")` duplication
 - `phoneNumber` as a `bitInt()` might not support Exensions very well
 - `specialties` is a jsonb.
-Can easily convert that to a new Table
+Can convert that to a new Table
 - `degree` could be a table too, making searches more consistent.
 We'll call that a stretch goal.
 - I'd prefer to reorganize the Schema into `schema/advocate.ts` and `schema/patient.ts` and so on, but not sure if 0.32.1 supports that OOTB like 0.43.1 does.
 With more recent Drizzle updates it's a drop-in replacement because drizzle can differentiate between `schema.ts` and `schema/*.ts` with 0 config.